Skip to Content

 Earnest Money Deposits

 Often called a “good-faith deposit,” earnest money protects the seller in case you back out without reason.
-Essentially, earnest money is a security deposit to show home sellers that you are serious about buying their home.
+It acts as a security deposit to show home sellers that you are serious about buying their home.
+The exact figure depends on where you live but is around 1 to 3 percent of the purchase price.

 Down Payment

-Fortunately for most VA borrowers, no down payment is required, but we’re still adding this to the list as a consideration. $0 down is a massive benefit for Veteran homebuyers, as FHA and conventional loans typically require a down payment anywhere from 3.5% to 20% of the home price.
+Fortunately for most VA borrowers, no down payment is required. $0 down is a massive benefit for Veteran homebuyers, as FHA and conventional loans typically require a down payment anywhere from 3.5% to 20% of the home price.
+VA borrowers, however, can make a down payment if they wish.
+If you put down just 5%, the VA Funding Fee amount shrinks.

 Appraisal Fee

+The VA appraisal is completed in two steps and assesses both the fair market value and the health and safety standards of the home.
 The appraisal cost must be paid upfront and can vary depending on the state you live in and the type of property you are interested in purchasing.
 However, the cost of a VA appraisal typically ranges from $400 to $800.

 Inspection Fee

+The VA doesn't require a home inspection, but most lenders do.
 Inspections look for defects in the home that an appraisal typically wouldn’t cover.
 Appraisals are there to establish the home’s fair market price, while inspections can uncover major red flags in the property.
+Home inspections are not the same as appraisals, but the cost is similar.
+It varies by location but typically costs around $300 to $500.

 Title Insurance

-Lender's title insurance does not protect you or safeguard your financial interests when it comes to title-related issues.
-Therefore, buyers often pay a one-time fee at closing for the owner’s title insurance, protecting you and safeguarding your financial interest.
+Lenders typically require title insurance to protect their financial interest in the property.
+While buyers are responsible for this cost, you can negotiate this with the seller into your overall closing costs.
+Buyers often pay a one-time fee at closing for the owner’s title insurance, protecting you and safeguarding your financial interest.
 The prices for title insurance can vary depending on the policy, but expect around $1000 for the policy.

-Recording fee
+Recording Fee

 The recording fee is charged for recording your deed on county records—the typical fee averages from $20 to $75.

-Transfer taxes
+Transfer Taxes

 A transfer tax is a state or local tax on any change in ownership of property.
 State laws usually describe transfer tax as a set rate, but some states have no transfer tax at all.
 13 states are exempt from paying the transfer tax: Alaska, Idaho, Indiana, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, Oregon (except in Washington County), Texas, Utah, and Wyoming.